 Across the UK BT Pledges To Create More than 1,000 Posts and Up To 1,500 Vocational Training and Work Experience Placements for Unemployed Youngsters

-BT is expecting to create about 100 new apprenticeship and graduate jobs in London as a part of a major nationwide recruitment drive.
+BT is expecting to create more than 50 new apprenticeship and graduate jobs in the South West as a part of a major nationwide recruitment drive.

 The company is casting its net across the UK for around 300 top science, technology and business graduates who want to build their careers in the IT and telecom sector with one of the UK’s leading investors in research and development.
 Some 730 apprenticeships will also be offered to UK school and college leavers in the areas of engineering, software design, IT support, finance and logistics.